 Let’s start by looking at the easiest types of companies to create, sole proprietorships.

-Creating sole proprietorships is the quickest, least expensive way of entering the world of business ownership, but they come with some risks that are only included when a business organization is not a separate legal entity, sometimes called a business entity.
+Sole proprietorships are the quickest, least expensive way of entering the world of business ownership.
+This type of business structure operates where the owner and the person are one legal entity, sometimes called a business entity.

-For those of you wondering, “What is a business entity?”
-It is a company that is recognized as a separate legal entity from the person who owns it.
+A business entity is a company that is recognized as a separate legal entity from the person who owns it.
 This is beneficial because it separates:

 - Business assets and personal assets